melange-re/melange-re.github.io/blog/posts/announcing-melange-3.md

 ## New Features and Enhancements

 Melange 3 includes a few interesting new features and enhancements.
-From syntax and preprocessing to interop with JS, runtime and error messages, here are some we chose to highlight:
+From syntax and preprocessing to interop with JavaScript, runtime and error messages, here are some we chose to highlight:

 ### Interop